 Matthew has taught graduate and undergraduate students, led workshops, and directed productions at many universities, including Coastal Carolina University, Marshall University, University of Rochester, Ohio Northern University, University of North Texas, Meredith College, and Kent State University, where in 2008 he succeeded Ping Chong, Vincent Dowling, and other master theater makers as the Roe Green Visiting Director.
 A Drama League Directing Fellow, Matthew was selected for Richard Foreman’s Blueprint Series for Emerging Directors in 2002.
 He has created works with support from the National Endowment for the Arts, ArtNY, and other foundations, and in 2008 he served as an adjudicator of new plays at the American College Theater Festival.

-Matthew’s many awards include a Carolina Curtain Call award for Directing and Production of the Year, Best Local Production (Fort Worth Weekly), Berkshire Stage and Screen’s Best of 2013, a Wilde Award (nomination), The New York Times Critics Pick, The Cleveland Scene’s Best Director Award, an Audience Favourite Award (Dublin Festival Fringe), a BIFF Award (New York International Fringe Festival), Outstanding Alumnus (UNT), a Dallas Theater Critics Forum Award, and the Dallas Observer’s Best of Dallas Award, among others, and his productions have been cited on Top 10 lists in major newspapers around the U.S. His work is discussed in the recently published book, The Director’s Vision (Catron & Shattuck), and in numerous masters’ theses and doctoral dissertations, from Kent State University in Ohio to Exeter in the UK.
+Matthew’s many awards include a Carolina Curtain Call award for Directing and Production of the Year, Best Local Production (Fort Worth Weekly), Berkshire Stage and Screen’s Best of 2013, a Wilde Award (nomination), The New York Times Critics Pick, The Cleveland Scene’s Best Director Award, an Audience Favourite Award (Dublin Festival Fringe), a BIFF Award (New York International Fringe Festival), Outstanding Alumnus (UNT), a Dallas Theater Critics Forum Award, and the Dallas Observer’s Best of Dallas Award, among others, and his productions have been cited on Top 10 lists in major newspapers around the U.S. His work is highlighted in the university textbook, The Director’s Vision (Catron & Shattuck), and in numerous masters’ theses and doctoral dissertations, from Kent State University in Ohio to Cambridge in the UK.

 Matthew holds an MFA in Theatre Directing from York University, Toronto, and is a member of SDC, the labor union of professional theater directors and choreographers in America.
-He lives in New York’s Hudson Valley with artist and stage designer William Bezek.
+He teaches Directing at Marymount Manhattan College, and he lives in New York’s Hudson Valley with artist and stage designer William Bezek.